Empfirez/SQLProject/README.md

 Based on analysis above, here are some recommended actions to take in order to increase sales revenue:
 1. Offering special promotions during peak seasons to maximise revenue and attract more customers.
 2. Analyzing the differences between Store 20 and Store 33 to figure out the reasons behind the large discrepancy in sales.
-For instance promotions, propduct placement, store environment, customer service, location.
+For instance promotions, product placement, store environment, customer service, location.
 3. As sales drop during hotter days, Walmart can run targeted promotions on specific products such as beverages, cooling applicances and swimwear.
 4. During hotter days where customers are reluctant to shop in physical stores, Walmart can increase sales by offering discount vouchers whenever consumers shop online.
 5. As sales are the highest in moderate temperatures, more emphasis should be placed on outdoor products such as gardening tools, sports apparel as well as sports equipment.
 Beauty products may also see a rise in sales as people tend to repair their damaged skin and hair after cold periods.
-6. Since CPI and fuel prices do not affect sales significantly, Walmart should focus on their customer service and increasing customer satisfaction so as to build a more loyal consumer base.
+6. Since CPI and fuel prices do not affect sales significantly, Walmart should focus on their customer service and increasing customer satisfaction so as to build a more loyal customer base.